dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 ![](/assets/img/tablestakes/quadrants.png)

-Years ago I came across a [fascinating article](https://messymatters.com/expectorant/) about statisticians who devised a way to split a bill that's is both fast and fair, but based on chance.
+Years ago I came across a [fascinating article](https://messymatters.com/expectorant/) about statisticians who devised a way to split a bill that is both fast and fair, but based on chance.
 Amazingly, given the receipt, their procedure only asks for a single piece of information about the meal!

 In their formulation, one person pays the bill, but that person is chosen probabilistically based on the meal.
 If you keep paying according to their rules, on average you will pay what you owe.
 And there's no way to cheat!
 A helpful mental frame is that though in reality you never actually pay what you owe, you are always paying what you owe "in expectation."
 That is, the chance you pay the bill is equal to your share of it.
 You operate calmly inside an uncollapsed platonic universe of probabilities, meanwhile violent collapse is happening all around you.